jianggl2000/Manhattan-Plot/README.md

 6 rs6   1  6 0.79437829
 </pre>

-The names of CHR is number 1 to 26, where 23 for chrX, 24 for chrY, 25 for XY and 26 for MT.
+The names of CHR is number 1 to 26, where 23 for chrX, 24 for chrY, 25 for chrom XY and 26 for chrom MT.

 The figure,